keefertaylor/TezosKit/README.md

 * Addresses are revealed automatically, if needed
 * Sending multiple operations by passing them in an array

-TezosKit is heavily inspired by functionality provided by other Tezos SDKs, such as [eztz](https://github.com/TezTech/eztz) or [TezosJ](https://github.com/LMilfont/TezosJ-plainjava).

 ## Installation

 ### CocoaPods